MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: At this point, I’ve heard your music so many times, you wouldn’t think that you could still be surprised by it.
 What I enjoy now--because I still listen to your music--is that it still sounds contemporary and it still sounds completely vital.
 It’s instructive to listen to music that I was in love with 40 years ago and find that I’m still in love with it for all the reasons that I would love them.
 I think, “Oh, I actually had good judgment.
 It really was valid.”

 GG: Me too.
 I have the same kind of thoughts about it.
 But, back to the present, the creating process.
 How does an idea spark in your brain?
 Do you sort of physically try to get yourself to a mental state where not much is going on so you can just be receptive and responsive?
 I know for me--and I don’t write hardly anything--but I find I have to get in a spot--of course, it’s always better to be at a guitar if you’re going to try to write something.
 Get in front of it.

 But to just have my brain go quiet.
 My brain’s thoughts of, “Oh that wheel didn’t arrive.
-The roof needs fixing.”
-Those thoughts have got to go away to just get to a place where stuff starts to happen.
-You get rid of the clichés because I don’t want to always play the same thing when I sit down.
+The roof needs fixing.” <span class="important">Those thoughts have got to go away to just get to a place where stuff starts to happen.</span> You get rid of the clichés because I don’t want to always play the same thing when I sit down.
 I don’t want to be there.
 I want to be in a new place.

 MK: Yeah, it’s that the challenge is to not necessarily accept where your hands automatically muscularly want to go because your hands tend to fall into patterns.
 What I always try to do is write things that I want to hear and what I want to hear is something I’ve never heard before.

 KM: Yeah.

-MK: When you have established patterns that can be a struggle, but it’s fun to just push yourself that much more.
-So when I pick up a guitar with the thought that I’m going to create something, I just try to willfully make my fingers go in positions and things where I’ve never seen them go before.
+MK: When you have established patterns that can be a struggle, but it’s fun to just push yourself that much more. <span class="important">So when I pick up a guitar with the thought that I’m going to create something, I just try to willfully make my fingers go in positions and things where I’ve never seen them go before.</span>

 GG: So, Star Trek?
 Where no fingers have been before.